BeatrizSara/BeatrizSara/README.md

 QA | Software Quality
 ADS student at PUCPR

-🎓 Studying Systems Analysis and Development at PUCPR (Curitiba, Brazil) 🌱 Currently improving my skills in software testing and test automation
+🎓 Studying Systems Analysis and Development at PUCPR (Curitiba, Brazil)<br>
+🌱 Currently improving my skills in software testing and test automation

 🔍 About me